rishabh1377/netflix-clone-css/README.md

 A simple Netflix landing page clone built using only HTML & CSS.
 This project is focused on practicing frontend design, responsive layouts, and styling techniques.

-🚀 Demo

-🔗 Live Demo (Replace with your GitHub Pages link)

-(Add a screenshot of your project here)

 📌 Features